lumada-design/hv-uikit-react/CONTRIBUTING.md

 Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.

 #### Branch Structure
-All contributions should target the `master` branch (or `v1.x` if targeting the previous major version).
+All contributions should target the `master` branch (or `v1.x` if targeting the previous major versions).
 Maintainers will be responsible for reviewing and merging the Pull Request.

-The `alpha` branch is used for UI Kit team developments and its release cycle is longer.
-All stable releases are tagged ([view tags](https://github.com/pentaho/hv-uikit-react/tags)).

 #### Setup
 1. Pull the latest `master` branch.